Graphic: People sitting on a beach, Korea

 2002 (7th Annual Meeting)

-The National Human Rights Commission of Korea was established by the National Human Rights Commission Act 2001.
-It commenced operations on 25 November 2001.
+The National Human Rights Commission of Korea was established by the National Human Rights Commission Act 2001 (last amended in 2016).
+The Commission commenced operations on 25 November 2001.

 The Act mandates the Commission to protect and promote the human rights of individuals residing in the Republic of Korea.